DominikVincent/eventbasedcameras/CameraEvalTestSetup.md

 In this document we the test setups used to compare the dvs DVXplorer 640x480, the Propesee 640x480 VGA and the Celex 1000x800 event cameras.

 # Flash test
+### Why flash test?
+TODO

 ### Physical setup

+We did two test setups for every camera.
+One with higher intensity with the flashed area closer and one lower intensity test with the flashed area farther away.

-For the flash test we setup a simple surface 15cm centered in front of the camera lens, the side of a small cardboard box.
+We setup a simple surface either about 15cm or 30cm centered in front of the center of the tripod mountpoint, the side of a small cardboard box with the width of 10cm and height of 14cm on the shown side.
+We also made sure to not have an immideate background that would also get illuminated by the camera, the wall being 3.5 meter back from the flashed area.
-We used the same lens with static sensors and the same mount on every sensor.
-The lens we used was TODO, with the settings TODO.
+We used the same lens with the same settings and the same tripod on every sensor.
+The lens we used was TODO (prophesee 640), with the settings open maxed out and distance maxed out.
+Height of the tripod was about 10cm to the bottom of the camera housing.
-We then flashed the phone flashlight of a samsung a50 phone at a periodicity of 10hz, having it stay lit for approximately 25% of the time and be turned off for the rest using a phone app.
+We then flashed the built-in phone flashlight of a samsung a50 phone at a periodicity of 10hz, having it stay lit for about 1/4 of the time and be turned off for the rest using a phone app. (should we say that the lightsource doesnt matter?)
-We positioned the phone TODO cm right of the center of the camera sensor, with the flashlight aimed roughly at the center of the cardboard box.
+We positioned the phone flashlight 5 cm left of the center of the camera sensor and 4 cm over the camera mountpoint but at the same distance from the box, with the flashlight aimed parallel with the camera.

+The only thing that was changed between the tests were the cameras or the distance of the tripod and the light.

+Due to the roughly similar sensor position of the cameras relative to the mounting point (only varying a couple of centimeters in total relative distance) and the simplicity of the test we are performing we determine that using the mounting point is good enough to achieve accurate results.

+### Software Settings
+It is very difficult to determine what is fair settings for the devices, due to the different available settings.
+Therefor we only tried to tweak the basic settings and see what results changed and kept the rest at default.

+For the prophesee we tested changing the sensitivity metric since -that one seemed the most relevant of the basic settings-

+Prophesee default basic settings: Polarity 48.
+We changed sensitivities between 50, 60, 70, 80 and 90 for both test setups.

 ### Analysis